souzatharsis/podcastfy/README.md

 Podcastfy: Your GenAI-Powered Companion for Transforming Text into Captivating Audio Conversations

-Podcastfy is a Python package and CLI tool that enables programatic creation of engaging audio podcasts from web content and text sources.
-Unlike tools focused primarily on note-taking or research synthesis (NotebookLM ❤️), Podcastfy specializes and focuses solely on the programatic generation of engaging, conversational audio from a multitude of text sources.
+Podcastfy is an LLM-based Python package and CLI tool that enables programatic creation of engaging audio podcasts from web content and text sources.
+Unlike tools focused primarily on note-taking or research synthesis (e.g. NotebookLM ❤️), Podcastfy specializes and focuses solely on the programatic generation of engaging, conversational audio from a multitude of text sources.

-Ideal for content Developers that build products for creators, educators, and researchers seeking to transform written information into easily digestible audio content, Podcastfy offers a unique solution for bridging the gap between text and audio consumption, programatically.
+Ideal for Developers that build data-driven products for creators, educators, and researchers seeking to transform written information into easily digestible audio content.
+Podcastfy offers a unique solution for bridging the gap between text and audio consumption, programatically.

 ## Features